 Japanese Dialects vs. “Standard” Japanese

-Before you start memorizing what makes Japan’s most famous dialects, well, famous, it’s important that you understand how dialects work compared to what might be considered “standard” Japanese.
+Before you start learning what makes Japan’s most famous dialects, well, famous, it’s important that you understand how dialects work compared to what might be considered “standard” Japanese.

 Standard Japanese is the typical dialect you learn in Japanese language textbooks, and it’s what you will find being spoken on Japanese TV, in written correspondence from official sources, and for other formal business.